vornit/The-Social-Auction-Network/docs/week3.md

 ### Iiro:
 Did the basic logging setup and added SAST into the pipeline.
 Also implemented sharing items on social media.

+### Jaakko:
+Changed app to use flask-login and userprofile-page

 ## OWASP top ten week 3 considerations:

 ### A02:2021 – Cryptographic Failures